JAndrassy/Regulator/README.md

 Blynk legacy ended so I migrate to Blynk IO, but because of the expected downsizing I stay limited to the Free Plan for now.

-2023/02 I removed external heater control.
+I removed ExtHeater.ino, BattSett.ino, SusCalib.ino